HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Repeaters.md

 For VHF/UHF bands, there are designated simplex channels.
 For example, *146.52 MHz is the national calling frequency for FM simplex operations in the 2 meter band*.
 These simplex channels are specifically set aside in band plans to allow stations within range of each other to communicate without tying up a repeater.

+> **Key Information:** Simplex channels are designated in VHF/UHF band plans *so stations within range of each other can communicate without tying up a repeater*.

+Simplex operation has several advantages:
+- It keeps repeaters free for stations that actually need them
+- It's more efficient when stations can hear each other directly
+- It doesn't depend on repeater infrastructure, which is important during emergencies
+- It can be more private since fewer people are listening

 #### Linked Repeater Systems

 > **Key Information:** A linked repeater network is one where *signals received by one repeater are transmitted by all the repeaters in the network*.